Lab Director: Katharine Jack

 Interested in joining my lab?

 Undergraduate students should make an appointment to meet with me.
 All students must be able to commit to a minimum of 3 hours of work per week.
 Duties will vary with skill levels and interests, but it is my intent that lab interns will gain skills in data input, management, analysis, and presentation.
 My goal is to work with each of you to help you gain skills needed to engage in successful research and, eventually, publishing the results in academic journals.
 Independent study credit is possible.

 Graduate students who enter our doctoral program under my guidance are expected to conduct field research at my long term study site in Santa Rosa National Park, Costa Rica.
-While I am primarily interested in having students who would like to collaborate on research on the white-faced capuchin monkeys, I am also open to comparative studies that focus on the other two primate species at the study site.
-Our capuchin project has been on-going since 1983, and student projects are vital to maintenance of this long term study.
+While I am primarily interested in having students who would like to collaborate on research on white-faced capuchin monkeys, I am also open to comparative studies that focus on the other two primate species at the study site.
+Our capuchin project has been on-going since 1983, and student projects are vital to the maintenance of this long term study.
 If you are interested in applying, please contact me via email and include a brief description of the type of research that you are interested in pursuing.